 Never leave the car idling while running into a store for a quick errand.
 When the automobile is idling it can run at richer mixture especially if the AC compressor is cycling on and off.
 Engine idle can be hard on a vehicle during the hot months and is an open invitation for auto theft.

 Increasing fuel economy will take some getting used to but changing your habits will go a long way towards this goal.
-The PLX Kiwi shown on the right mounts in an easy to view location and gives you instant feedback from your PCM on how your doing.
+You can go high tech with the PLX Kiwi.
+It mounts in an easy to view location and gives you instant feedback from your PCM on how your doing.

 Everyone loves to show their support for the local team or home land country.
 Try showing your enthusiasm for your country or team by mounting a decal instead of a large flag.
 Attaching a banner to your antenna or clamping a pennant in the window increases wind resistance and aerodynamic drag.